duanze/LitePreferences/README.md

 LitePrefs.putToMap(p.key,p);
 ```
 ### 5.Exteneds LitePrefs
-LitePrefs use *singleton*,so there is a Special base class to extend:*BaseLitePrefs*
+LitePrefs use *singleton*,so there is a Special base class to extend:*BaseLitePrefs*, which is not a standard *singleton*.
 <br>I use it in my note app [PureNote](https://github.com/duanze/PureNote):
 ```
 public class MyLitePrefs extends BaseLitePrefs {